coilysiren/eco-configs/Configs/WorldGenerator.md

 ## Flatter map

 - MaxElevationOceanDistance (double)
+- (the other thing that controls Y in the equation, TODO)
 - NumHighDeserts (zero, it has no unique flora / fauna)
 - NumSteppes (zero, it has no unique flora / fauna)